Saint Mary-of-the-Woods College: Conservatory of Music (1913)

 Saint Cecilia Conservatory of Music was designed by Oscar D. Bohlen and constructed between 1911 and 1913, the same time as Guerin Hall.
 The Conservatory is located "on the site of the second Saint Mary-of-the-Woods village church and cemetery."
 The three-story, Italian Renaissance Revival-style Conservatory was constructed of light brick and Bedford limestone.
 It has Ionic details and Beaux-Arts influences.
 The Conservatory was dedicated along with Guerin Hall on October 12, 1913, and contained music studios, practice rooms, classrooms, and offices.
 Cecilian Auditorium, which "seats up to 720 people on the main floor and balcony", provides a theatrical space that includes a proscenium stage and theatrical lighting.

 Le Fer Hall (1924)

 Le Fer Hall, named in honor of Sisters Saint Francis Xavier and Mary Joseph Le Fer, two of Saint Mother Théodore Guérin's companions, serves as a residence hall for students.
 The Indianapolis architectural firm of D. A. Bohlen and Son designed the four-story, French Renaissance Revival-style building.
 Construction began in 1921.
 The yellow brick residence hall contains classical balustrades on its stone and decorative metal balconies; its twin towers and tile roof reflects the Spanish Revival architectural style.
-Le Fer Hall's main floor initially included classrooms, offices, and a social hall/ballroom; rooms for students were on the upper floors.
+Le Fer Hall's main floor includes classrooms, offices, and a social hall/ballroom; rooms for students were on the upper floors.
 Residence hall rooms contain large windows and hardwood floors; more than 75 percent of them are suites with a connecting bathrooms.